calyau/maxima/crosscompile-windows/README.txt

 On a Ubuntu/Debian System just install some tools for crosscompiling:

-apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full tcl-dev tk-dev texlive g++ libgl1-mesa-dev gettext
+apt-get install g++-mingw-w64-i686 cmake nsis wine automake texinfo rsync p7zip-full texlive g++ gettext

 (If you are using a 64 bit operating system, it might be necessary to add the i386 architecture (https://wiki.debian.org/Multiarch/HOWTO) before).

+Currently you will need CMake >= 3.6 and < 3.9, if that is not included in your distribution, download CMake 3.8.2 from https://cmake.org/files/v3.8/

 Then you can extract the Maxima sourcecode or clone the git repository and start the crosscompiling-process:

-cd crosscompile-windows/build # change to the build directory cmake .. make make package
+cd crosscompile-windows/build # change to the build directory cmake ..  # use the right CMake executable (CMake >= 3.6 and < 3.9)
+make
+make package

-This will download the required Software (CLISP, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, jsMath TeX Fonts, SBCL, VTK) from the Internet into the directory "crosscompile-windows/download".
+This will download the required Software (CLISP, SBCL, Gnuplot, wxMaxima, wxWidgets, Tcl, Tk, VTK) from the Internet into the directory "crosscompile-windows/download".

 The packages will be compiled (if necessary) and a Windows installer for Maxima is generated.